eathtespagheti/bash-things/README.md

 # bash-things

-A collection of .bashrc setups and bash functions/scripts I often use for configuring and managing my machines (for both Linux and macOS)
+A collection of .bashrc setups and bash functions/scripts I often use for configuring and managing my machines (for both Arch Linux and macOS)

 ## Installing

-Just run one of these two commands from your home directory, the first one use **curl** and the othe **wget**
+Just run one of these two commands from your home directory, the first one use **curl** and the othe **wget**.
+The script will automatically find your Operating System and install the right things.

 *curl*
 ```bash